 An R-TWT membership is established using the same procedure used to set up a broadcast TWT membership as described in 26.8.3 (Broadcast TWT operation) except that the broadcast TWT element(s) carried in the Management frames used to setup the membership include one or more Restricted TWT Parameter Set fields as described in 9.4.2.198 (TWT element).

+(#19633) During the setup of an R-TWT membership whose TWT Wake Interval is not an integer multiple of 1 TU, an R-TWT scheduled STA and R-TWT scheduling AP shall set the the Target Wake Time field to TSFReference_SP [10:25], where TSFReference_SP is the start time of the first R-TWT SP of the corresponding R-TWT schedule that happens right after TSF time 0.
+In this case, the R-TWT membership starts at the start of the R-TWT SP that occurs right after the next TBTT that follows the R-TWT scheduling AP's successful transmission of a TWT Response carrying the corresponding R-TWT Parameter Set field with the TWT Setup Command field set to Accept TWT

 […]